SensoLyte® Assay kits for Cell Viability, Proliferation and Cytotoxicity

 - High throughput screening of cell proliferation or cytotoxicity effect of a variety of compounds

 Calcein AM assay

-The SensoLyte® Calcein Cell Viability Assay Kit can be used in proliferation, cytotoxicity, invasion, adhesion, migration and other cell-based assays.
+The SensoLyte® Calcein Cell Viability Assay Kit is a rapid and sensitive assay to detect viable cells, and can be used to study cell proliferation, cell cytotoxicity, cell invasion, cell adhesion and cell migration (chemotaxis).

 Sensolyte™ Cell Viability and Cytotoxicity Assay Kits use a sensitive fluorimetric indicator, resazurin, to measure the activity of lactate dehydrogenase (LDH) in cytoplasm (for live cells) or the medium (for dead cells).
 The measurement of LDH activity is a well-substantiated method for the quantification of viable cell numbers and the monitoring of cell proliferation.
 The presence of cytoplasmic LDH in the culture medium caused by the damage of cell membrane integrity is a measurable indicator of cell death and cytotoxicity.

 FRET occurs between a peptide tagged to a donor and an acceptor when placed within 10-100Å of each other resulting in the donor’s excitation fluorescence to be quenched by the acceptor.
 Enzymatic hydrolysis of the peptide results in recovery of the donor fluorescence following spatial separation of the donor and acceptor upon energy transfer.

 These substrates do not require a quencher and contain a C-terminal dye that does not fluoresce until it is cleaved from the peptide (fluorescent form of dye is released).

 |Dye (donor)||Donor Ex/Em|